h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * Participation in development work together with colleagues
 * Producing teaching materials

-* Developed new Java OOP course, including automatic testing pipelines for student submissions
+* _Developed new Java OOP course, including automatic testing pipelines for student submissions._
-* New materials for OOA/D course developed in the face of the pandemic
+* _New materials for OOA/D course developed in the face of the pandemic._

 ### 2.4 Competency development